Basil-coder/Python-for-Kea/README.md

 # Python-for-Kea
-The git hub ripo used to make basic cone in Pythion for learning perposes.
+The github repo used to make basic code in Python for learning purposes.